Extreme Snow & Cold

 Here’s some important information on the City’s extreme weather response and your responsibilities when the snow flies.

 Prior to the snow falling crews spray a salt brine mixture on to the area road network to prevent ice from building up.
-Then, as the snow starts to fall the City’s heavy equipment, plows and salting/sanding trucks are deployed throughout the City on to six priority routes.
+Then, as the snow starts to fall the City’s heavy equipment, plows and salting/sanding trucks are deployed throughout the City on to seven priority routes.

 Crews remain on these priority routes until the snow has stopped falling and the road surface remains clear, then they moved to secondary routes.